 How to prepare and roast the turkey with gluten-free stuffing

-Number of Guests 1.5 lb. serving | Turkey Size | Thawing Method plus time In the fridge (avoid drips) Or a large cooler with ice. | Roasting time* |
+| Number of Guests 1.5 lb. serving | Turkey Size | Thawing Method plus time In the fridge (avoid drips) Or a large cooler with ice. | Roasting time* |

-1 to 7 | 12 lb.
+| 1 to 7 | 12 lb.
 Turkey | 10 to 12 hours | 3 to 4 hours |

-8 to 11 | 15 lb.
+| 8 to 11 | 15 lb.
 Turkey | 10 to 12 hours | 4 to 5 hours |

-12 to 14 | 20 to 30 lb.
+| 12 to 14 | 20 to 30 lb.
 Turkey | 24 hours | 6 to 8 hours |

-15 to 20 | 30 lb.
+| 15 to 20 | 30 lb.
 Turkey plus a Ham | 24 to 48 hours | 6 to 8 hours |

-If fresh, keep refrigerated If brining, no longer than 10 hours |
+| If fresh, keep refrigerated If brining, no longer than 10 hours |

 When to do what?

-2 Weeks to just 1 Week Ahead | Verify Guests | Plan Menu | Clean, Decorate, and Shop |
+| 2 Weeks to just 1 Week Ahead | Verify Guests | Plan Menu | Clean, Decorate, and Shop |

-5 Days Ahead | Finalize Menu Organize Recipes | Shop | Organize Utensils, Dinnerware, Cutlery, Serving Dishes, Table Linens, Napkins, Table Center. |
+| 5 Days Ahead | Finalize Menu Organize Recipes | Shop | Organize Utensils, Dinnerware, Cutlery, Serving Dishes, Table Linens, Napkins, Table Center. |

-2 to 3 Days Ahead | Make-Ahead Items | Cranberry Sauce Bake Gluten-Free Bread | Any pre-prep or last-minute shopping. |
+| 2 to 3 Days Ahead | Make-Ahead Items | Cranberry Sauce Bake Gluten-Free Bread | Any pre-prep or last-minute shopping. |

-1 to 2 Days Ahead | Bake Desserts | Ice Cubes for drinks | Cook Sweet Potatoes Make jellied or other salads |
+| 1 to 2 Days Ahead | Bake Desserts | Ice Cubes for drinks | Cook Sweet Potatoes Make jellied or other salads |

-Morning of Dinner | Make Stuffing | Stuff Turkey | Start Roasting Turkey |
+| Morning of Dinner | Make Stuffing | Stuff Turkey | Start Roasting Turkey |

-While Turkey Roasts | Peel Potatoes cover and let-sit-in cold water (or if new leave skins on) | Set Table, Organize Serving dishes. | Visit, put out snacks, frost cake, whip cream, etc. |
+| While Turkey Roasts | Peel Potatoes cover and let-sit-in cold water (or if new leave skins on) | Set Table, Organize Serving dishes. | Visit, put out snacks, frost cake, whip cream, etc. |

-Potatoes 1 hour ahead | Heat Sweet Potatoe casserole | Checklist, enlist some help | Mash Potatoes, Make gravy, and put food on the table. |
+| Potatoes 1 hour ahead depending on the size they can take less time. | Mash potatoes, make gravy, and put food on the table. | Checklist, enlist some help | Mash Potatoes, Make gravy, and put food on the table. |

 Everything is a bit hurried at the last minute.
 I am always grateful that I can count on my husband to help along the way.
 He is especially helpful when things can get a little harried at the last minute.
 He also carves at the table in an old-fashioned style.
 It always looks fantastic.
 When we were first married, my mother-in-law advised, “Make sure he does the carving, dear; it is a family tradition.”
 I’ve always been grateful for that advice.
-It adds such a feeling of elegance and keeps the old days and traditions alive.
+It adds a sense of elegance and keeps the old days and traditions alive.

 No two dinners are alike; things happen.
 Something goes wrong.
-You forget to put the salad out.
+You forgot to put the salad out.
 But as my sister-in-law said last Thanksgiving, as she was helping stir the gravy in the pan to thicken it while I mashed the potatoes, I noticed the gravy was getting lumps, “Trina, no one will notice, just let’s eat!”
 No one did, and it tasted great!

 Roast Turkey with Gluten-Free Stuffing and Spiced Rub